 - In a small saucepan over low-medium heat, whisk together milk and spices until warm.
-Add in honey and coconut oil.
+Add in sweetener and coconut oil.
 Whisk again until honey is dissolved.
 Do not let mixture come to a boil.
 Remove saucepan from heat and allow to cool for 10 minutes.

-- In a 16oz jar, add oats, chia seeds, and optional add-ins if using.
+- In a 16 ounce jar, add oats, chia seeds, and optional add-ins if using.
 Pour cooled golden milk mixture into jar and tightly cover with lid.
 Shake jar until ingredients are thoroughly mixed.
-Store in fridge for 6-8 hours before serving.
+Store in fridge for at least 8 hours before serving.

 - Serve with fresh fruit, flaked coconut, sprinkle more cinnamon, add nut butter, etc. and enjoy!
 If the mixture is thicker than you’d like, simply add some extra milk.

-*I used coconut milk from the carton.
-You can also use other non-dairy milk if you prefer.
+MILK – I used coconut milk from the carton.
+You can also use another non-dairy milk of your choice.

 PROTEIN POWDER – If adding vegan protein powder, you will likely need to increase the liquid depending on the blend.
 I added an additional 3-4 TBS after adding mixing all ingredients in jar.
 If using whey or collagen peptides, no extra liquid is really necessary.

-Recipe can be easily double and split into 4 individual jars, 2 16oz jars, or 1 large 32oz jar (and divided out how you’d like).
+DOUBLE THE RECIPE – Recipe can be doubled and split into 4 individual jars, 2 (16 ounce) jars, or 1 large (32 ounce) jar and divided out how you’d like.

 STORING – Oats will keep in fridge 3-4 days.
 Prep time refers to overnight fridge time